Palace Resorts Review

 Palace Resorts has become one of the most visible vacation ownership brands in Mexico and the Caribbean.
 If you’ve been to Cancun or Riviera Maya, you’ve probably seen their glossy brochures, been invited to a “member breakfast,” or been offered resort credits in exchange for a sales presentation.
 For many travelers, the stay itself is impressive: modern rooms, comparatively strong food and beverage for an all-inclusive, and sprawling properties that deliver the Instagram version of a beach vacation.
 But for owners and prospective buyers, the story is more complicated.

-In the pages that follow, we’ll unpack how Palace Resorts and Palace Elite memberships work, what real owners like and dislike, how the costs add up, and what options exist if you decide not to keep your membership.
+In this article, we’ll unpack how Palace Resorts and Palace Elite memberships work, what real owners like and dislike, how the costs add up, and what options exist if you decide not to keep your membership.
 I’ll also share my own industry perspective as a former Mexican timeshare executive, reinforcing themes from other chapters: never buy on your first visit, always prioritize what’s written in the contract, and understand your exit options before you sign anything.

 Palace Resorts is a private resort company operating all‑inclusive properties, primarily in Mexico’s Caribbean region, with a presence in Jamaica and connections to brands like Le Blanc.
 Unlike traditional U.S. deeded timeshares, Palace typically sells right‑to‑use vacation memberships that give access to discounted stays and perks, not a real estate interest.